kotnikd3/my-ride-api/README.md

 ## Automatic deployment

-Everytime some branch is merged and pushed to `develop` branch, Cloud Build (Trigger) will build and deploy `develop` branch on `parking-reporting-dev` Cloud Run instance.
-Everytime some branch is merged and pushed to `accept` branch, Cloud Build (Trigger) will build and deploy `accept` branch on `parking-reporting-accept` Cloud Run instance.
+Everytime some branch is merged and pushed to `develop` branch, Cloud Build (Trigger) will build and deploy `develop` branch on `my-ride-api-dev` Cloud Run instance.

 ## Manual deployment